About Skin Cancer

 How to know if I need to get checked?

-A regular check up once a year, is recommended.
-You can also observe the pigmentations and lesions on your skin, if the are increasing in size or changing shape then a Skin Cancer Check would be recommended.
+A regular check up once a year is recommended.
+You can also observe the pigmentations and lesions on your skin, if they are increasing in size or changing shape then a Skin Cancer Check would be recommended.

 How Can I Prevent Skin Cancer?